KumareshBabuNS/cfops-landingpage/content/docs/cfops_backup_aws.md

 2. Access cfops latest release using following link : https://github.com/pivotalservices/cfops/releases/latest
 3. Download and save the cfops binaries - <code>cfops_binaries.tgz</code>

-# Step 2 : Backup Ops Manager on vSphere
+# Step 2 : Backup Ops Manager on AWS

 CFOps must be installed on your ops manager host as Ops manager host has access to Pivotal Cloud Foundry deployments which includes the elastic runtimes and BOSH.